top of page

 Setting up a gallery walk is easy and allows students to view and celebrate the work of their classmates.

 On the day the passion projects are due (my students had four weeks to complete their projects from the day we started brainstorming), instruct students to display their work on their desks.
-Computer work can be displayed on a laptop or iPad if you have the technology.
-Work can also be printed.
-Large projects can be displayed at student’s desks.
+If students have performances (I've had students put on plays or perform a song they composed), we do those first.

-I played quiet music in the background and instructed my students that this was a silent gallery walk.
-Then, I gave each student a stack of sticky notes and told them to spend time carefully reading and examining as many projects as they could.
-On the sticky notes, I told students to leave one piece of specific, positive feedback for their classmate.
+Then, I play quiet music in the background and instruct students to complete a silent gallery walk.
+I give each student a stack of sticky notes and tell them to spend time carefully reading and examining as many projects as they can.
+On the sticky notes, I tell students to leave one piece of specific, positive feedback for their classmate.
+I model a few examples when we begin and provide students with some sentence starters to ensure that the feedback is strong!

-As I walked around and looked at my students’ passion projects the day of our gallery walk, I was amazed by what they produced.
-The projects were a bit of a surprise.
-Although I had carefully examined student proposals, all of the work was done outside of class.
+As I walk around and look at my students’ passion projects the day of our gallery walk, I'm always amazed by what they produce.
+The projects are sometimes a surprise!
+Our students have so many talents we might not even realized!
+Although I carefully examine student proposals, all of the work is done outside of class, so seeing the fiinished projects is always so exciting.

-Passion projects allowed me to see sides of my students I had never experienced before.
+Passion projects allow me to see sides of my students I have never experienced before.
 My student who was an avid hunter read a hunting guide and brought in deer antlers covered in quotes and analysis.
 My artistic students found an outlet and connection between their reading and their talent.
 My history fanatics were able to demonstrate the connections between their understanding of past wars and the events in their fictional novels.
-The learning was so authentic and deep, and it was completely student driven.
+The learning is so authentic and deep, and it is completely student driven.

 Product Spotlight: